whats-good/uniform-graphql/notes.md

   but still, how do we do it for interfaces?
 - The order at which implemented interfaces get listed doesnt matter, as long as the entire tree of interfaces also appear in the list
 - You cant list the same interface more than once.
 This means that we'll probably need to add unique identifiers to our interfaces
+- The "implementor" is not allowed to extend the fields of an interface.
+They need to match 1:1.
+TODO: See if nullability works the same way.
+- implementors should be a key-value pair, not an array.
+And brick names should be part of their generics, otherwise it wont show.

 # TODOS